 Soon after graduation, he became part of a Wayne tradition of providing quality care and comfortable dental treatment.
 He has dedicated his career to providing patients with the best that dentistry has to offer using the latest technology, materials, and treatments.
 Every day he goes to his office with an extreme appreciation for the confidence and trust his patients have placed in him.
 This drives him to constantly pursue knowledge that will help his patients.

-Since receiving his DDS, he has pursued many opportunities to continue to improve his skills, including:
+Since receiving his DMD, he has pursued many opportunities to continue to improve his skills, including:

 - Coursework in advanced cosmetic studies at the world-renowned Las Vegas Institute (LVI)

 - Advanced training in aesthetics, periodontics, implants, ceramic restorations, laser dentistry, and orthodontics